hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 maybe you need debug console to get warnings

 [13:12:05](#a597h3kbbYfs27VizOJQRuNNZJ3O8IZFDyyFpMtF5ZU) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 Hm, my Void Linux VM crashed and the file is gone.
-I would need to start from scratch Ì†ΩÌ∏ï
+I would need to start from scratch üòï

 [13:12:41](#YbuDYf0agOI18HzNS2-MPskj5cBnt4ndI0YInr5-9lw) <duskhorn>:
 > <@rebolek-5565a4bf15522ed4b3e100bc:gitter.im> Hm, my Void Linux VM crashed and the file is gone.
-I would need to start from scratch Ì†ΩÌ∏ï
+I would need to start from scratch üòï

 That really sucks to hear
 I'll try the debug console since I didn't know it was a thing